 Actuarial survival is a way of measuring survival that counts the proportion of patients alive (in relation to the expectation of life in a normal population) at a certain point in time, in this case after a slide tracheoplasty.
 Actuarial survival counts all deaths for a selected population, so this means that patients whose death was unrelated to their tracheal disease would also be counted in this figure.

-Between 1995 and the end of 2017, we performed a total of 154 slide tracheoplasties with an overall survival of 88 per cent.
-The figure below shows the increasing number of slide tracheoplasties and a significant improvement in survival over time despite increasing patient complexity.
+Between January 1995 and June 2019, we performed a total of 169 slide tracheoplasties with an overall survival of 89 per cent.

 Fig 2.1 Overall actuarial survival

 We are currently developing a risk score to inform preoperative decision making.
 The figure below that children with a risk score of five are at the highest risk of death after tracheoplasty (ie those ventilated preoperatively, with a weight below 5kg, and presence of coronary heart disease, complete bronchial risk, and a trifurcation anatomy (where the structure of the trachea has anomalies).

 Fig 2.2 Predictive modelling of risk-adjusted survival